Fox News: History

 To accelerate its adoption by cable providers, Fox News paid systems up to $11 per subscriber to distribute the channel.
 This contrasted with the normal practice, in which cable operators paid stations carriage fees for programming.
 When Time Warner bought Ted Turner's Turner Broadcasting System, a federal antitrust consent decree required Time Warner to carry a second all-news channel in addition to its own CNN on its cable systems.
 Time Warner selected MSNBC as the secondary news channel, not Fox News.
 Fox News claimed this violated an agreement (to carry Fox News).
 Citing its agreement to keep its U.S. headquarters and a large studio in New York City, News Corporation enlisted the help of Mayor Rudolph Giuliani's administration to pressure Time Warner Cable (one of the city's two cable providers) to transmit Fox News on a city-owned channel.
 City officials threatened to take action affecting Time Warner's cable franchises in the city.

 In 2001, during the September 11 attacks, Fox News was the first news organization to run a news ticker on the bottom of the screen to keep up with the flow of information that day.
 The ticker has remained, and has proven popular with viewers.
 In January 2002, Fox News surpassed CNN in ratings for the first time.

 Accelerating in the 2000s, the role of conservative media and Fox News led to it being trusted by the Republican Party's base over that of traditional conservative elites, and partly led to Donald Trump's victory in the Republican primaries against the wishes of a very weak party establishment and traditional power brokers.
 Fox News subsequently became solidly pro-Trump, and cultivated deep ties between itself and the government.
 For his first term, nearly 20 current and former Fox News hosts received administrative and cabinet-level positions in his administration, and his second term also featured 23 current and former Fox News hosts appointed and nominated.

 In 2023, The Economist reported that Murdoch had "ditched a plan" to remerge News Corporation with Fox because it "faced resistance from News Corp investors unhappy at the prospect of being lumped together with Fox News, which they consider a toxic brand."
 Later that year, Murdoch said he would step down and that his son Lachlan would take over both Fox Corporation and News Corp, although the succession was disputed legally.
-In September 2025, Lachlan Murdoch secured control of Fox News, the New York Post and The Wall Street Journal in a $3.3 billion dollar deal as part of a renegotiated trust.
+In September 2025, Lachlan Murdoch secured control of Fox News, the New York Post and The Wall Street Journal in a $3.3 billion deal as part of a renegotiated trust.
 The new trust and Lachlan's control was described as ensuring the channel's conservative slant until its expiration in 2050.